masterhimanshupoddar/plotting-with-seaborn/README.md

-# plotting-with-seaborn
+## PLOTTING WITH SEABORN
-This repo contains basic code to plot some of the most commonly used graphs in the real world for exploratory data analysis.
+# This repo contains basic code to plot some of the most commonly used graphs in the real world for exploratory data analysis.
+**Graphs that I have covered are : **

+* Scatter Plot
+* Box Plot
+* Violin Plot
+* Swarm Plot
+* Overlaying plots.
+* Heatmap
+* Histogram
+* Bar Plot
+* Factor Plot
+* Density Plot
+* Joint Distribution Plot

+I have also covered some of the things that can make your plot look nicer Color palettes.
+Seaborn themes which can be done using set style.

+Although there are many types of graphs that can be plotted with seaborn but here I have mentioned most of the commonly used.
+In case of any doubt please leave a comment.